|PsycPORT: Psychology Newswire|

 |Recent news articles relating to psychology, mental health, behavior, stress management, and more.|

-The National Latina/o Psychological Association (NLPA) is a national organization of mental health professionals and students whose objective is to generate and advance psychological knowledge and foster its effective application for the benefit of the Hispanic/Latino population.
+The National Latina/o Psychological Association (NLPA) is a national organization of mental health professionals, academics, researchers, and students whose objective is to generate and advance psychological knowledge and foster its effective application for the benefit of the Latina/o population.

-NLPA roots go back as far as the 1970s, but the organization formally reorganized in 2002 and incorporated in Arizona, where its first national conference was held.
-Many of its professional and student members work in the cities, communities and universities across the state.
+NLPA roots go back as far as the 1970s, but the organization formally reorganized in 2002 and incorporated in Arizona, where its first national conference was held in 2004.
+Many of its professional, early career, graduate and undergraduate student members work in cities, rural areas, communities, hospitals, clinics, and universities across the USA.

 NLPA’s membership represents a rich diversity of national background, ethnic and cultural origin and political ideology.
-NLPA does not presume to speak for all Latino psychologists or psychologists interested in Latino psychology.
-However, its members’ goal is to see a physical and psychological environment for Latinos in the US reflect the ideals of respect for mental health, dignity, and human and civil rights.
+NLPA does not presume to speak for all Latina/o psychologists or psychologists interested in Latina/o psychology.
+However, its members’ goal is to see a physical, psychological, and social environment for Latinas/os in the USA that reflect the ideals of respect for mental health, dignity, and human and civil rights.

 Collectively we are interested in: